Diversified Technical Systems: History

-In 2013 DTS moved to 50,000 sq. ft. corporate headquarters in Seal Beach, California, with over 80 employees and Technical Centers in North America, Europe & Asia-Pacific, and then in 2014 DTS was named by Inc. 5000 for a third time as one of the fastest growing private companies in the United States.
+In 2013 DTS relocated to corporate headquarters in Seal Beach, California, with over 80 employees and Technical Centers in North America, Europe & Asia-Pacific.
 In the following year, 2015, DTS is awarded the U.S. Army contract to engineer and deliver a working prototype of WIAMan, the first blast test dummy, and in 2014 DTS delivered 18,000 additional helmet sensors to the U.S. Army.

 The WIAMan program advanced and DTS delivered the technical data package (TDP) to the Army's WIAMan Engineering Office in 2018.
-In 2019 Mike Beckage, DTS co-founder and CTO, was inducted into the Cal Poly Pomona College of Engineering Hall of Fame.